Lumavate-Team/lumavate-js/README.md

 webar_tracker provides ar-capable orientation tracking.

-device = PhoneTracker();
+device = new PhoneTracker();

-var rotationquat = device.getOrientationQuat();//these get the orientation of the device as a THREE.js quaternion or a THREE.js Vector3 of euler angles. var rotationeuler = device.getOrientationEuler();//These currently give the orientation of the world with respect to the camera.
+var rotationquat = device.getOrientationQuaternion();//these get the orientation of the device as a THREE.js quaternion or a THREE.js Vector3 of euler angles. var rotationeuler = device.getOrientationEuler();//These currently give the orientation of the world with respect to the camera. var accellerationworld = device.getAccellerationWorld();

+window.addEventListener('devicemotion', this.handleDeviceMotionEvent.bind(this));
+window.addEventListener('orientationchange', this.handleScreenOrientationEvent.bind(this));

 this library requires: